aakashsigdel/XRZR_Revamped/README.md

 - For JS we use [JavaScript Standard Style](http://standardjs.com/).
 - For file naming we use CamelCase.
 - Always use functional components
+- Make your components no longer than 20 lines
+- Try not to write reducers more than 20 lines
 - Always use arrow functions
-- Make your components no longer than 20 lines
+- Try to write functions no more than 10 lines
 - Always end your file with new line
+- Try to make your files no more than 50 lines
 - Structure your component as follows:

 ```js